Help us find the PFAS

 Paper food bags

-What we’ve found so far
+What we’ve found

-Of the items tested so far,
+Of the items tested,

 how many found a bead result?